bmrb-io/BMRB-API/README.md

 * `cthresh` The threshold to use when matching carbon atoms.
 Default: .2 (ppm)
 * `nthresh` The threshold to use when matching nitrogen atoms.
 Default: .2 (ppm)
 * `hthresh` The threshold to use when matching protons.
 Default: .01 (ppm)
+* `solvent` Filter results to only include ones observed in the specified solvent.

 Example: [Search for peaks 2.075, 3.11, and 39.31](http://api.bmrb.io/v2/search/multiple_shift_search?shift=2.075&shift=3.11&shift=39.31)